Timovanmilligen/opendc/README.md

 1. Open the root folder of the cloned repository as an IntelliJ IDEA project.
 2. Navigate to `opendc-experiments\opendc-experiments-timo\src\main\kotlin\org\opendc\experiments\timo` in IntelliJ IDEA to see all experiments
 3. Open an experiment class, for example `SolvinityBaselineExperiment.kt`, and run it in IntelliJ IDEA by clicking the arrows next to the class definition and clicking 'Run SolvinityBaselineExperiment'

+**Reproduce the snapshots**

+To reproduce the snapshots from the zenodo dataset (https://zenodo.org/record/7115464):
+1. Go to `SolvinityBaselineExperiment.kt` and `BitbrainsBaselineExperiment.kt` and change `exportSnapshots = false` to `exportSnapshots = true` in both files.
+2. Run the two experiments using the instructions above.